Importance of tidal resonances in extreme-mass-ratio inspirals: Formulation

 It is useful to mention the relevant timescales in our physical setting.
 The fastest timescales are the orbital periods $\sim \mathcal{O}(M)$ which can be defined using the three orbital frequencies as,

 The radiation reaction (or slow) time $\tau_{rr}$ scales as $M/\eta$.
 Another important time scale is the resonance duration $\tau_{\rm res}$.
 From the fact that the phase in Eq.~\eqref{eq:FT} changes slowly during a resonance, we can estimate its scale.
-In particular, expanding the phase variable $q_{mkn}:=m q_{\phi}+k q_\theta +n q_r$ in a Taylor series around $\tau_{\rm res}$
+In particular, expanding the phase variable $q_{mkn}:=m q_{\phi}+k q_\theta +n q_r$ in a Taylor series around the time at which the system encounters resonance, $\tau_{\rm res,0}$